 Understanding Medicare Parts A B C & D

 Medicare can certainly be confusing.
-To be sure you’re getting the most from your Medicare coverage, it’s important to understand all of Medicare’s parts, and what each one covers.
+To be sure you’re getting the most from your Medicare coverage, it’s importation to understand all of Medicare’s parts and what each one covers.

-Even if you’re not 65 years old yet, or within three months of your 65th birthday, you may still be able to take advantage of Medicare.
-You may also qualify for Medicare Parts A and B if you are under 65 years old and have a disability, have ALS, get benefits from Social Security or the Railroad Retirement Board, or live in Puerto Rico and get benefits from Social Security or the RRB.
+Even if you’re not 65 years old or within three months of your 65th birthday, you may qualify for Medicare Parts A and B if you have a disability, have ALS, get benefits from Social Security or the Railroad Retirement Board (RRB), or live in Puerto Rico and get benefits from Social Security or the RRB.

-To determine if you’re eligible for Medicare, you can use the Medicare Eligibility Tool at Medicare.gov.
+To determine whether you are eligible for Medicare, use the Medicare Eligibility Tool.

 Understanding Medicare Parts A through D

-Medicare is split into four parts, Medicare Parts A, B, C and D. Each part helps cover a specific set of health care services or expenses.
+Medicare is split into four parts: A, B, C, and D. Each part helps cover a specific set of healthcare services or expenses.

-Medicare Part A-Medicare Part A is often referred to as hospital insurance.
-It helps cover expenses if you’re ever admitted to the hospital.
-However, Part A helps cover more than just hospital care.
-It also helps cover:
+Medicare Part A is often referred to as hospital insurance.
+It helps cover expenses whenever you’re admitted to a hospital as well as: